 The Kadiska Platform consists of a series of components that enable you to fully configure and monitor your environment from a unique user interface.
 It is accessible at https://app.kadiska.com.
 See here how to get access to it.

-The Kadiska Tracer consists of a series of synthetic tests that are launched from Kadiska Stations.
-You can make use of the provided global network of Managed Stations or deploy your own Enterprise Stations.
+The Kadiska Tracer consists of a series of synthetic tests that are launched from Kadiska Testers.
+You can make use of the provided global network of Managed Stations or deploy your own Enterprise Stations and/or Fleets.
 Today, Kadiska offers the Net-Tracer as a first type of synthetic test.

 The way a typical Kadiska total monitoring solution works is schematized hereunder:

 First, configure a Kadiska Watcher that corresponds to the digital service to monitor.
 In an internal web service scenario, you will probably use the App-Watcher to collect performance metrics from the users' browsers.
 In a SaaS monitoring scenario though, you would use the User-Watcher instead.
-Optionally, you can configure multiple Tracers to actively test this digital service, by using Managed Stations and/or your own Enterprise Stations.
+Optionally, you can configure multiple Tracers to actively test this digital service, by using Managed Stations, your own Enterprise Stations and/or your own Android fleets.